pfunks/TCTest/test_faq.md

 You can also view the same information for other users by clicking on their account name to visit their profile.

-## Where do I find my wallet?
+## What information is shown in my wallet?

-There is a link to your wallet on your account page.

-## What information is show in my profile?
+## What is shown in my profile?

 At the top of your profile is your display name and reputation score.
 Below your display name is the number of follwers you have, the number of posts and comments you have written, and the number of people you are following.
 It will also show the date that you created your account.

 You have the option to change your display name, as well as set additional information such as "about" information, your location, and a website through your settings page.
 You can also set your avitar image via your settings.

+You can view your own profile by clicking on the link to your "Blog" in your account menu.

 ## How do I change my avitar image?